DEV Community

 If QIS is the complete loop, then it competes with nothing, because nothing else closes this loop.
 It becomes infrastructure — the way TCP/IP became infrastructure.
 Not a feature.
 Not a product.
 A protocol layer that every future intelligence system can build on.

-The 39 provisional patents cover the architecture, not the components.
+The 39 provisional patents cover the architecture — the complete loop — not any individual component.
+The architecture is what was not solved before.
+The architecture is what no combination of existing tools had produced.
 Free for nonprofits, research, and education.
 Commercial licenses fund humanitarian deployment to the communities that need intelligence scaling most — rural clinics, smallholder farms, under-resourced schools.
-The licensing model only works if the architecture is understood as architecture, not reduced to a component that someone else already ships.

 The Test